raphamorim/gameboy/README.md

 The Z80 was designed to be binary compatible with the already existing Intel 8080.
 This means that the instruction set found in the 8080 was also implemented by the Z80 (in essence, the 8080 can be seen as a subset of the Z80).
 The Game Boy’s custom hybrid chip official name is *Sharp LR35902*.

-## Gameboy (LR35902)

-#### Architecture (at a high level)
+## LR35902 ~ High level architecture

 ##### CPU (`src/cpu.rs`)

 A central processing unit (CPU), also called a central processor, main processor or just processor, is the electronic circuitry that executes instructions comprising a computer program.
 The CPU performs basic arithmetic, logic, controlling, and input/output (I/O) operations specified by the instructions in the program.
 This contrasts with external components such as main memory and I/O circuitry, and specialized processors such as graphics processing units (GPUs).

-The CPU is composed of 8 different "registers".
+The Game Boy CPU is composed of 8 different "registers".
 Registers are responsible for holding on to little pieces of data that the CPU can manipulate when it executes various instructions.
 The Game Boy's CPU is an 8-Bit CPU, meaning that each of its registers can hold 8 bits (_1 byte_) of data.
-The CPU has 8 different registers labled as "a", "b", "c", "d", "e", "f", "h", "l".
+The CPU has 8 different registers labled as `a`, `b`, `c`, `d`, `e`, `f`, `h`, `l`.

 Example below: